Meet Head Coach J.T.: Competition Develops Character

 Coaching Beyond the Game

-Too often, youth sports focus only on execution: run the right route, make the play, win the game.
-But J.T.’s philosophy goes deeper.
-Because at some point, every athlete will face something bigger than football.
+In many youth programs, the emphasis is on execution: run the right route, make the play, win the game.
+His philosophy reaches beyond that, grounded in the belief that every athlete will eventually face challenges bigger than football.

 “What do you do in that moment?” he asks.
 “Do you step up, or do you shut down?”

-He’s seen it firsthand, even with his own son, a talented athlete who struggled to stay engaged when facing challenges in the classroom.
+He’s seen it firsthand, even with his own son, a talented athlete who struggled to stay engaged when challenges showed up in the classroom.

-“I told my son, you don’t let obstacles affect you like that.
+“I told my son, you don’t let obstacles on the field affect you like that.
 How did an educator suddenly become an obstacle?”
-J.T. says.
+Coach J.T. says.
 “There’s nothing in this game that isn’t transferable.”

 More Than Football

 “Competition develops character.”
-It’s something every player hears from Coach J.T. until it becomes part of how they think and play.
+It’s a message Coach J.T. repeats until it becomes part of how his players think and compete.

-Because football is more than a game.
-It’s a training ground for life, teaching athletes how to handle pressure, respond to adversity, and keep going when things get hard.
+The field becomes a training ground for life, where athletes learn to handle pressure, respond to adversity, and keep going when things get hard.
+That’s the mission.